mattymatty97/mapartProcessor/README.md

 	- `name`
 The name of this color.
 DO NOT MODIFY THIS
 	- `block_id`
 The block to be used for this color.
 Make sure to only put in blocks that match the current map color or the resulting mapart will be incorrect.
-The blocks for each map color in vanilla can be found here: https://minecraft.wiki/w/Map_item_format#Color_table
+The blocks for each map color in vanilla can be found [here](https://minecraft.wiki/w/Map_item_format#Color_table)
 	- `color`
 The RGB values of this color.
 DO NOT MODIFY THIS
 	- `usable`